 When it comes to choosing a size for a sauté pan, there are two main factors that you need to consider: the type of dish you want to make and the amount of oil you will need.

 If you are cooking meat, you will need a large sized pan, and if you are cooking fish or poultry, you will want to choose a smaller size.

 Some other common foods that you can cook in a small pan include vegetables like broccoli, celery, onion, tomatoes, mushrooms and bell peppers.

-Both woks and sauté pans are extremely versatile and easy to use, so it is a good idea to compare the two cooking methods to help determine which style of cookware would suit you the best.
+Both woks and sauté pans for frying are extremely versatile and easy to use, so it is a good idea to compare the two cooking methods to help determine which style of cookware would suit you the best.

 When you have made your decision, then you will be able to prepare all of your meals with a better-quality cooking experience than you have been able to enjoy thus far.

 The best way to compare is to test out a few different ones and see which one you like the most.